Find out where to go and what to do with kids in North Wales.

 There are lots of adventures to be had in Snowdonia!
 Try the world’s fastest zip wires at Zip World, white water rafting on the Tryweryn river, the 1 km summer toboggan run at Fforest Coaster, or the underground net adventure of Bounce Below where you will jump and slide through a disused mine.
 In addition, Adventure Parc Snowdonia offers many indoor and outdoor activities for adrenaline junkies of all ages: You can learn to surf on an inland surf lagoon, jump from dizzying heights, and take a zip ride over the lagoon and that’s just the outdoor activities.

 There is so much to do and see in North Wales that it is hard to wrap it up here.
-We would have loved to delve deeper into Welsh history and culture, mention some of its countless pretty villages, such as Betws y Coed and Beddgelert, and introduced some of its museums to bring local history to life, but this post would have turned into a novel if we had.
+We would have loved to delve deeper into Welsh history and culture, mention some of its countless pretty villages, such as Betws y Coed and Beddgelert, and have introduced some of its museums to bring local history to life, but this post would have turned into a novel if we had!
 Nevertheless, we hope that we have been able to give you a glimpse of the beauty of North Wales and the many wonderful days out you can have here as a single parent with kids.